fletchmakes/extension-base/README.md

 ## Things to Know

+If you haven't already, you should check out the [Aseprite Scripting API](https://github.com/aseprite/api).
+It's an incredibly rich set of documents that clearly define what you can do inside of a script.
+It is worth studying and becoming familiar with, if you're interested in extension development.

 What is the difference between an `extension` and a `script`?
 A few things:
 * Extensions can define where in Aseprite's menuing system they'd like to be found (i.e. `Edit > FX > Use Custom Font` instead of `File > Scripts > font-custom.lua`)
 * Easier installation (all it takes is double clicking a `.aseprite-extension` file)